Reexamination of the $\beta^+$ decay process of $^{13}\rm{N}$ nucleus: Extraction of the ANC s from the experimental phase-shift data and calculation of log and half-life values of

 The experimental elastic scattering phase-shift includes many-body effect of the scattered nuclei.
 The same may be claimed about the ANC extracted from the experimental data of elastic scattering.
 For this reason, when we correct the single-particle wave function of the bound state so that it has an experimental ANC value, we actually take into account the influence of many-particle effect.

 To determine the ANC we fit the $p_{1/2}$ phase-shift scattering of proton and neutron on $^{12}\rm{C}$ at small energy collision.
-Unfortunately the required elastic phase-shift data obtained from the experiments are rather old and there exists large discrepancy between them.
 We have applied the phase-shift data given in Refs. \cite{Reich, Drigo} (proton scattering) and Refs. \cite{Weil, Lister} (neutron scattering) in this work.

 The experimental phase-shifts of neutron scattering at $J^\pi=1/2^-,\,T=1/2$ cover the energy region including a resonance at energy of $E_x = 8.860 \pm 20$ MeV and a width of $\Gamma = 150 \pm 30$ keV.
-Therefore, the effective-range function $K_l(k^2)$ (Eq. ~\ref{neutronKl}) fitted by the Pad\'e approximant taking into account $E=k^2/2\mu$ is given by
+Therefore, the effective-range function $K_l(k^2)$ [Eq. (\ref{neutronKl})] fits by the Pad\'e approximant taking into account $E=k^2/2\mu$ is given by

 where $E_0$ is the value of energy where the phase-shift becomes zero at the intersection of the positive energy semi-axis.
 We note that there is a resonance near this point.
-This fitting is carried out with the data of the scattering phase-shifts presented in Refs. \cite{Reich, Drigo}.
-It is noted that to the number of points required for fitting the polynomial Eq. (\ref{fitKl}) we additionally include a point that determines the binding energy.
+This fitting is carried out with the data of the scattering phase-shifts presented in Refs. \cite{Weil, Lister}.
+It is noted that we include the point that determines the binding energy to the number of points required for fitting the polynomial Eq.~(\ref{fitKl}).
 This is known with greater accuracy than the phase-shifts of scattering.
 At this point, the effective-range function is equal to